San Francisco Mayor’s Budget Plan Aims to Boost Police Spending Amid Deficit

 “In this budget, we made the tough decisions to close our deficit and those are never easy, but we also made the right decision to invest in critical city services our residents expect and deserve,” Ms. Breed said in a statement.

 The mayor emphasized the importance of improving public safety in the city.
 The proposal aims to increase law enforcement staffing, invest in new technologies, and “modernize San Francisco’s public safety resources,” her office said.
-She has proposed spending $821.6 million on policing in fiscal 2024–25, up 6 percent from 2023–24.
+She has proposed spending $821.6 million on policing in fiscal 2024–25, up by 6 percent from 2023–24.
 Her proposed $839.5 million for fiscal 2025–26 would be a further increase of 2.2 percent.

-The new spending aims to “restore staffing to pre-pandemic levels and create a fully staffed department within three years,” Ms Breed said.
+The new spending aims to “restore staffing to pre-pandemic levels and create a fully staffed department within three years,” Ms. Breed said.
 It would also allow for a 7.75 percent pay raise for officers over the next two years.

-She also highlighted her mission to revitalize downtown by using city funds to support the creation of 100 new stores and waive city fees for brand new businesses.
+She also highlighted her mission to revitalize downtown by using city funds to support the creation of 100 new stores and waive city fees for brand-new businesses.

 Another goal is to make homelessness in San Francisco “rare, brief, and a one-time occurrence.”
 Ms. Breed proposes that the Department of Homelessness and Supportive Housing receive $846.7 million in 2024–25, nearly a 20 percent increase from the year before.